 - They should feel ready to make some big promises about faith for your child in church.

 - Every child should have at least three godparents, two of the same sex and at least one of the opposite sex to your child.
-You can have more than three godparents if you wish.
+Although there is no official maximum number of godparents, three or four is usual.
+If you’d like more than that, talk to your vicar about the practicalities and they’ll be pleased to advise.

 - Parents may be godparents for their own children, providing they have at least one other godparent.

 - Because of the very special role they have in supporting your child’s faith journey, godparents must be baptized themselves.
 Ideally they should be confirmed too, but check with the vicar about local policy on this.

 You can talk to your vicar about choosing godparents and involving them in the christening preparation.